The Science Behind Naming Winter Storms at The Weather Channel

 IMPACT Winter Storm Naming Tool Implemented in 2013-14

-For the 2013-14 winter season, and after a couple of years experimenting and refining different quantitative methods, the team developed and implemented a procedure to evaluate the potential impacts of winter storms.
-The process, referred to as IMPACT for Integrated Meteorological Population and Area Calculation Tool, calculates the population and area that is forecast to be impacted by winter weather based on thresholds set by the National Weather Service for winter weather warnings and advisories.
+For the 2013-14 winter season, after the first season of refining objective methods, the team developed and implemented a quantitative procedure to evaluate the potential impacts of winter storms.
+The process, referred to as IMPACT for Integrated Meteorological Population and Area Calculation Tool, calculates the population and area that is forecast to be impacted by winter weather based on thresholds set by the National Weather Service for winter weather warnings.

 The National Weather Service products have a proven track record and impacts are adjusted locally to account for the part of the nation being impacted by winter weather.
-So, as an example, a winter storm warning is issued for Atlanta when 2 inches of snow is expected in 24 hours, but it takes 9 inches to trigger a winter storm warning in Burlington, Vt.
-The IMPACT method includes both actual (current or expired) National Weather Service warnings and advisories, as well as those that the naming committee anticipates are likely to be issued as the storm progresses.
-Only winter precipitation warnings and advisories are considered.
+So, as an example, a winter storm warning is issued for Atlanta when 2 inches of snow is expected in 24 hours, but it takes 9 inches to trigger a winter storm warning in Burlington, Vermont.
+The IMPACT method includes both actual (current or expired) National Weather Service warnings, as well as those that the naming committee anticipates are likely to be issued as the storm progresses.
+Only winter precipitation warnings are considered.

 (MAP: Current Winter Alerts)

-Thresholds have been established that must be exceeded before a storm will be named.
-To calibrate these thresholds, all 27 named storms from the 2012-13 season were re-evaluated based on the footprint of actual winter weather warnings and advisories that were issued by the National Weather Service in association with each storm.
+Thresholds have been established and there must be reasonably high confidence that those thresholds will be exceeded before a storm is named.
+To calibrate these thresholds, winter storms from the 2012-13 season were re-evaluated based on the footprint of actual winter weather warnings that were issued by the National Weather Service in association with each storm.
 Those storms were then plotted to choose a representative population and area that could trigger naming a winter storm (Figure 1).

-Based on the plot of named winter storms, a base population and area thresholds were defined for warnings, advisories and the combination of warnings and advisories to separate the more significant named storms from other events.
+Based on the plot of named winter storms, a base population and area thresholds were defined for warnings to separate the more significant named storms from other events.
 Those thresholds are used as a strong guideline to quantify the naming process.

-In the image at the top right, the red lines show the chosen warning thresholds for population (2,000,000 million) an area (400,000 square kilometers, or 248,548 square miles).
+In the image at the top right, the red lines show the chosen warning thresholds for population (2,000,000) and area (400,000 square kilometers, or 248,548 square miles).
 You can see that all storms from the 2012-13 season exceed the threshold for either population or area impacts, and most exceed both.